Literacy Chicago

 Jeannie Araujo

 Transition Coordinator Jeannie is the Transition Coordinator for Literacy Chicago.
 Her relationship with Literacy Chicago began in 2018 when she started volunteering as a tutor and Citizenship class instructor.
-Previously, she served as Director of Production at Encyclopedia Britannica Educational Corporation, and also worked as an editor/project manager for a variety of international educational publishing houses.
 Her interest in education and literacy began when she served as a TEFL volunteer in Thailand with the Peace Corps.

 Harrison McGrath

-Program Associate Harrison McGrath is Program Associate at Literacy Chicago.
-He is responsible for the onboarding of new students, database management, and day-to-day office operations.
+Program Associate Harrison is responsible for the onboarding of new students, database management, and day-to-day office operations.
 Harrison is a DePaul alumnus and worked as a financial analyst before joining Literacy Chicago, beginning as a volunteer while researching adult literacy for a novel.
-He is continually inspired by the students’ dedication and tenacity.

 EMPOWERING LIVES, BUILDING FUTURES